Jaba', Jerusalem: Ottoman era

+Clermont-Ganneau, during his 1873 visit to the village, was informed by local residents that they originated from the region east of the Jordan.
+The village's shrine was dedicated to Neby Ya'kub, the biblical patriarch Jacob, who, as per local account, visited the village in the guise of an elderly man riding a white horse.
+Ganneau also documented a couple of their legends, one of which claimed that Jaba' was once the abode of Sultan esh-sh'hadeh, "the king of the profession of faith" or "king of martyrdom."
+Another legend, told by an old fellah who received it from his ancestors and Christians in Bethlehem, recounted a narrative akin to that of the Levite's Concubine.

 In 1883, the PEF's Survey of Western Palestine (SWP) described it as "A village of moderate size standing on a rocky knoll.
 On the north is a deep valley (Wady Suweinit); on the south the ground falls less abruptly, but is very rocky; on the west the ridge is flat; and on the east is a plain extending for about 1 1/2 miles, and about 1/2 mile wide north and south.
 This plain is open arable land, extending to the brink of the precipitous cliffs on the north.
 The village has caves beneath, at the foot of the knoll [...] and there are olives on the west, north, and south.
 There is a central high house like a tower in the village.

 They further noted: "There is a large cave beneath the village on the east, about 20 to 30 paces square, with a passage on the left at the back, extending 15 paces.
 This is partly cut, partly natural, with a double entrance.
 A second like it is said to exist nearer the village.
 West of the village, by the old road, are cisterns, rock-cut, and in one case roofed with a rubble tunnel-vault."

 In 1896 the population of Dscheba was estimated to be about 204 persons.